23 to 27 July 2018

 Based around the text of a play this course will explore the work of the lighting designer and enable you to develop your design and implementation skills.
 You will learn how to engage in the practice and presentation of a dramatic text, how to develop this through the medium of light and increase your understanding of the role of lighting in performance, dramaturgy and scenography.

-This course is delivered over one week of intensive full-time training (30+ hours)
+This course is delivered over one week of intensive full-time training (30+ hours) at our Sidcup campus.

 How to Apply